xenit-eu/helm-alfresco/README.md

 * Required: false
 * Default: `true`
 * Description: Enable or disable the creation of a PV and PVC for the PostgresQL pods

+#### `persistentStorage.postgres.selfmanaged`

+* Required: false
+* Default: `false`
+* Description: Allows using a PVC with name 'postgres-pvc' that already exists.
+The PVC will not be created if this setting is set to `true`

 #### `persistentStorage.postgres.storageClassName`